USPS Label Printer

 3. BESTEASY Shipping Label Printer

-The BESTEASY printer uses a thermal printing technology, meaning it burns the prints directly on the label sheets.
+The BESTEASY printer uses thermal printing technology, meaning it burns the prints directly on the label sheets.

 Due to its easy-to-use interface, this printer is among the best thermal shipping label printers today.
-It also comes with 100 4×6 labels.
+It also comes with 100 4×6 folding labels.

 4. Arkscan 2054A Ethernet/LAN Shipping Label Printer